Refine your search for walks in Les Molunes

 Lélex - Bellecombe

-From Lélex to Bellecombe via the Haute Chaîne: the first stage of the four-day "La Valserine enchanteresse" hiking tour.
+From Lélex to Bellecombe via the Haute Chaîne: first stage of the four-day "La Valserine enchanteresse" hiking tour.

 The Balcon du Léman from Lélex